Iloilo: Iloilo transportation gateways

 Iloilo International Airport – The Iloilo International Airport is the primary gateway to Iloilo.
 It serves regularly scheduled direct domestic flights to Iloilo from major Philippine airlines including Manila, Cebu, Davao, General Santos, Puerto Princesa, and Cagayan de Oro.
-The airport also serves international flights from Iloilo to Hong Kong and Singapore.
+The airport also serves international flights from Iloilo to Hong Kong, Bangkok, and Singapore.
 Flights to Iloilo are served by Cebu Pacific, Philippine Airlines, PAL Express, and TigerAir.
 The Iloilo Airport is located approximately 19 kilometers or 20 minutes away by taxi from Iloilo City.

 Iloilo Seaports – Ferries in Iloilo depart and arrive at various seaports in Iloilo City and Iloilo Province depending on the route and vessel type.
 (1) Ferry terminals along the Iloilo River in Lapuz district, Iloilo City serves fastcraft ferries to and from Bacolod, RORO ferries to and from Guimaras, and ferries to and from Palawan.
 (2) The Iloilo Domestic Port in Fort San Pedro, Iloilo City Proper, serves shipping companies with routes to and from Manila, Cebu, Cagayan de Oro, and Zamboanga.